Art Therapy

 You will then be free to express yourself however you wish through the creation of your artwork.
 There is no pressure to talk about the art[20] while working on it, but your practitioner will attentively provide you with guidance, support and active listening if you request it.
 As you express yourself non-verbally, you may experience moments of realisation or changes in the way you perceive what you are depicting, because your creativity can become an outlet for subconscious thoughts and feelings[21]

 Art therapy benefits are believed to come from the creative process itself rather than the artwork that is produced.
 Normally, your art therapist will not attempt to interpret or decode the artwork[22], but instead will ask you about what the various aspects of your creation mean to you, how you felt while creating it, and so on.
-It is recommended to participate in several sessions for lasting results[23], but the number of sessions you attend is up to you and should be based on how beneficial the therapy is for you.
+Participating in several sessions is recommended for lasting results[23], but the number of sessions you attend is up to you and should be based on how beneficial the therapy is for you.

-Please consult with your medical professional if you feel that art therapy might be beneficial for you.
-They will be able to advise you on choosing a practitioner who is best-suited to supporting you in your health concerns.
-Don’t hesitate to speak to your creative arts therapist, who will explain the process to you and explore the option of tailoring the session to your individual requirements.
+Please consult with your medical professional if you feel that art therapy might benefit you.
+They will be able to advise you on choosing a practitioner who is best suited to supporting you in your health concerns.
+Don’t hesitate to speak to your creative arts therapist, who will explain the process and explore the option of tailoring the session to your individual requirements.

 References